INSIDE-information-systems/SensorThingsAPI/CSV-ResultFormat/CSV-ResultFormat.md

 MultiDatastreams bring their own set of complications:

 - `MultiDatastreams/unitsOfMeasurement` is an array of objects, each with 3 fields
+- `MultiDatastreams/multiObservationDataTypes` is an array of strings
 - `MultiDatastreams/ObservedProperties` is a navigationList with cardinality many
 - `MultiDatastreams/Observations/result` is an array

-These three arrays/lists are of the same length for any given MultiDatastream, but may be of different length for the next MultiDatastream.
+These four arrays/lists are of the same length for any given MultiDatastream, but may be of different length for the next MultiDatastream.
 Furthermore, the order of the items in these lists is important.

+Options for dealing with MultiDatastreams are:

+- Not allow MultiDatastreams in the CSV resultFormat (avoids the problem)
+- Encoding the unitsOfMeasurement, multiObservationDataTypes, ObservedProperties and Observations/result sets as json arrays in a single CSV line
+- Returning a line for each entry in unitsOfMeasurement, multiObservationDataTypes, ObservedProperties and Observations/result

+The last option essentially breaks Observations of a MultiDatastream back into normal Observations.